Multiway Junction Conditions: Booklets and Webs: Introduction

-Existing studies about junction conditions have hitherto focused solely on the gluing of \emph{two} bulks, $\up V 0$ and $\up V 1$ along $\Sigma$.
-In this paper, we explore the geometry where \emph{an arbitrary number} of bulks are glued along a common interface.
-The bifurcation at $\Sigma$ in the glued spacetime makes this construction less straightforward than the case of gluing two bulks.
-This is solved by noticing in the derivation of the Israel junction condition an implicit ``continuity condition" of the normal vectors, i.e. $\up n 0+\up n 1=0$, where $\up n 0$ and $\up n 1$ are the normal vectors with appropriately selected directions in the two bulks, and a key step in our construction is to properly extend the above continuity condition to $\up n 0+\up n 1+\cdots +\up n m=0$ between multiple bulks (see section~\ref{subsec5A} and~appendix \ref{sec3} for rigorous discussion).
+Existing studies about junction conditions have hitherto focused solely on gluing two bulks, $\up V 0$ and $\up V 1$ along an interface denoted as $\Sigma$.
+This paper explores the geometry where an arbitrary number of bulks are glued along a common interface.
+Such multi-boundary configuration receives increasing attention due to its relevance to replica wormholes and the geometric dual of higher point spectral correlation functions that connect multiple boundaries~\cite{Maldacena:2004rf,Penington:2019kki,Almheiri:2019qdq,Saad:2019lba,Witten:2020wvy,Maxfield:2020ale,Mertens:2020hbs}.
+Concretely, consider gluing together $m+1$ $(d+1)-$dimensional spacetimes $\up V i$, $i=0,1,\cdots,m$, each referred to as a ``page'', along a common codimension-$1$ interface $\Sigma$ to form a ``booklet''.
+Mathematically, let $\partial \up V i$ be the boundary of $\up V i$ that is to be glued.
+Let $\psi_i$ be diffeomorphisms between $\partial \up V i$ and $\partial \up V {i+1}$, $i=0,\ldots, m-1$.
+An equivalence relation $\sim$ among points on all $\partial \up V i$ can be induced by composition of $\psi_i$; namely $p\sim q$ if $p\in\partial \up V j$, $q\in\partial \up V i$, and $p=\psi_{j-1}\circ \psi_{j-2}\circ\cdots \circ \psi_{i}(q)$ assuming $j>i$.
+This equivalence relation then identifies all $\partial \up V i$ as $\Sigma$, and defines the glued geometry $\mathscr V=\bigsqcup_{i=0}^m \up V i/\sim$, where $\bigsqcup$ represents disjoint union.
+In addition, the ability to define gravity consistently on $\mathscr V$ imposes further constraints on the gluing, which are the junction conditions that is the main focus of the rest of this paper.
+To host gravity, we assume each page admits a metric $\up g i$ that are compatible in the tangent space of $\Sigma$, $\mathscr T(\Sigma)$, and induces on $\Sigma$ a metric $h\coloneqq\up g 0\big|_{\mathscr T(\Sigma)}=\ldots =\up g m\big|_{\mathscr T(\Sigma)}$.
+Let $\up n i$, pointing from $\Sigma$ into the interior of $\up V i$, be the normal vector of the interface $\Sigma$ within $\up V i$.
+We denote by $\up K i$ the extrinsic curvature of $\Sigma$ within $\up V i$.
+The ramification at $\Sigma$ in the glued spacetime makes this construction less straightforward than the case of gluing two bulks.
+This is solved by noticing in the derivation of the Israel junction condition an implicit ``continuity condition'' of the normal vectors, i.e. $\up n 0+\up n 1=0$, where $\up n 0$ and $\up n 1$ are the normal vectors with appropriately selected directions in the two bulks, and a key step in our construction is to properly extend the above continuity condition to $\up n 0+\up n 1+\cdots +\up n m=0$ between multiple bulks (see Sec.~\ref{subsec5A} and Appendix~\ref{sec3} for rigorous discussion).
 This paves the way of writing down a junction condition for gluing together any number of bulks.
-Since the geometry so constructed have the topology of multiple bulks glued at the same codimension-1 interface, we refer them as ``booklet geometry" and each bulk is refered to as a ``page" of the booklet, as illustrated in figure~\ref{Bookletgeometry}.
+Since the geometry so constructed have the topology of multiple bulks glued at the same codimension-1 interface, we refer them as ``booklet geometry" and each bulk is refered to as a ``page" of the booklet, as illustrated in Fig.~\ref{Bookletgeometry}.